tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Disputes.md

 ![PrintScreen](/assets/Disputes/Disputes_02.png)

 ### 3. Provide evidence
-It's important to always respond a dispute by providing evidence before the [deadline stipulated by the bank]({{< ref"disputes.md#maximum-days-to-provide-evidence" >}}).
+It's important to always respond a dispute by providing evidence before the [deadline stipulated by the bank or the processing network]({{< ref"disputes.md#maximum-days-to-provide-evidence" >}}).
 After the deadline date, you cannot upload the corresponding evidence for a dispute.

 To learn how to upload evidence to resolve the dispute, refer to the [PayU module]({{< ref"Disputes-MP.md" >}}).